By Elijah Lawal

 Elijah followed his heart and gave it his all, and he’s a testament to what’s possible when you allow yourself to identify and truly go after what you dream of.

-If you’re interested in doing the same, whatever your end goal ends up being, drop me an email at email@example.com and we’ll set up a no-strings chat.
+If you’re interested in doing the same, whatever your end goal ends up being, get in touch for a no-strings chat.

-(And yes, I nearly cried when I saw his utterly unexpected dedication!!)
+(And yes, I shed a tear when I saw his utterly unexpected dedication!)